cysouw/diathesis/text/c08_preverbs.md

 ### [ NA | NA ] Preverb reflexive transitive alternations {#sec:preverb-dative-reflexive}

 The difference between the verbs *sehen* [@next a] and *ansehen* [@next b] is very delicate, maybe best summarised by comparing it to the English verbs *to see* and *to watch*.
 The preverbal verb *ansehen* 'to watch' implies slightly more agency of the nominative subject.
-In German this difference is additionally marked by a dative reflexive pronouns .
+In German this difference is additionally marked by a dative reflexive pronouns.
 However, note that this reflexive might be optional (cf. [@sec:reflexive-free-dative-sich-accusative]).

 ::: ex
 a.
 Ich sehe das Haus.